-Part of the Authority's Vision 2019 is to collaborate with other public sector bodies.
+The Authority has entered into several collaborative agreements with other Fire and Rescue services.
 Thames Valley Fire Control Service is a collaboration between the three fire and rescue services in the Thames Valley to provide a joint control room to take emergency calls.
 This arrangement not only increases resilience but also saves the Authority significant sums of money over the life of the agreement.
 Similarly, the fleet maintenance partnership with Hampshire Fire and Rescue Service continues to deliver significant savings for the Authority.

-Until October 2015 the Authority's insurance was arranged through a consortium of nine fire and rescue authorities.
-These fire and rescue authorities are now members of the Fire and Rescue Indemnity Company Ltd (FRIC).
+The Authority is a member of the Fire and Rescue Indemnity Company Ltd (FRIC).
 The company commenced trading in November 2015.
 The Authority's risk protection arrangements are provided through the pooled funds of the company.
-The aims of the Company are two fold: to reduce risk to the Authority by adopting best practice e.g. in relation to driving standards and also to reduce the cost to the Authority of its risk protection arrangements over the longer-term.
-Over its first two years of operation, the FRIC has recorded a cumulative surplus of £592,000.
+The aims of the Company are twofold: to reduce risk to the Authority by adopting best practice e.g. in relation to driving standards and also to reduce the cost to the Authority of its risk protection arrangements over the longer-term.
+Over its first three years of operation, the FRIC has recorded a cumulative surplus of £834,000.

+Conor Byrne

-Conor Byrne Head of Finance and Procurement
+Head of Finance and Procurement